 A lot of attention in real estate is paid to transaction prices.
 This surely makes sense, but the key to a good deal may be more complex.

 Consider two identical properties that each sell on the same day for $275,000.
-The houses are the same, the sale prices are the same, but are the deals the same?
+The houses are the same, and the sale prices are the same, but are the deals the same?
 Maybe not.
 For instance, one owner may have agreed to paint the property, replace the roof, purchase a new kitchen refrigerator, and pay the first $3,000 of the buyer’s closing costs.
 The second owner made no concessions.

 4. What about financing?

-Real estate transactions involve a trade – houses for money.
+Real estate transactions involve trade – houses for money.
 We know the house is there, but what about financing?
 There are several factors that impact the money issue:

 - Has the buyer been pre-qualified or pre-approved by a lender?
 Meeting with a lender before looking at homes does not usually guarantee that financing is absolutely, unquestionably available – a loan application can be declined because of appraisal problems, title issues, survey findings, and other reasons.
 But, buyers who are “pre-qualified” or “pre-approved” (these terms do not have a standard meaning around the country) at least have some idea of their ability to finance a home and know that they are likely to qualify for certain loan programs.
 The result is that pre-qualified buyers represent less risk to owners than a purchaser who has never met with a lender.
 If the seller accepts an offer from a buyer with unknown financial strength, it’s possible that the transaction could fail because the buyer can’t get a loan.
 Meanwhile, the owner may have lost the opportunity to sell to a qualified buyer.